 ‘No, you do wonders for me Mum.’

 There was the sound of laughter, ‘You always cheer you’re old Mum up.
 Why won’t you talk to me anymore?’

 ‘Because you’re an embarrassment.’

-‘Sweetheart will you get me some ciggies?
+‘Sweetheart,’ his Mum searched the creases of her unmade bed.
+‘Will you get me some ciggies?
 I need my ciggies, I’m all out.’

-‘You need to give me money first.’
+‘You need to give me some money first.’

 ‘I was enjoying myself Nicu.
 I’m allowed to do that aren’t ?’

-‘Just give me the money and I’ll get you your fags; then go to sleep.’
+‘Just give me the money and I’ll get you your cigarettes.’

 ‘What do you mean?’